cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 ### Step 4: Serve the image

-You can now let your clusters use the image that we've built based on the CloudNativePG operand images provided by the CloudNativePG project.
+You can now let your clusters use the image that we've built based on the CloudNativePG operand images.

 ## Deep dive into the Bake and Dockerfile

 The simplicity of Bake to do even more stuff is amazing, and allows you to create custom images easily.
-But, how does this magic happen?
-Let's take a look at the Bake and the Docker file.

 ### Bake file